attaradev/MikeAttara-javaproject/README.md

 ## Setup and Running the Application

 ### Prerequisites
-- JDK (Java Development Kit) installed on your machine
+- JDK (Java Development Kit) installed on your machine: I used Version 17.
 - Docker installed on your machine

 ### Steps